 The Germans began construction of this gun battery in 1943 as part of the Atlantic wall.
-It consisted of four 105 mm. guns that were each mounted in separate casemates.
-A fire command bunker was located between the two central guns, while the crew and ammunition bunkers were located behind.
-Several pillboxes defended the site.
+It consisted of four 105 mm. guns that were each mounted in separate casemates (R652).
+South of the four guns, which had a range of 12 km, a Fire control post (R636) was placed, and behind it were crew and ammunition bunkers and pillboxes for close range defense.

 © Picture by Pierre Bonnet

 “ Impressed to see the pic you posted of a casement at 'Cap Breton' near Hossegor.
 As you can see these days (and for many years now) all that remains is on the beach in pieces.
 As a regular surfer here I was always eager to see some shots of how it was looking when the buildings were still there.
 Unfortunately these appear to be a bit rare.
 Thanks.